The Cat and the Canary (1927 film): Plot

 In a decaying mansion overlooking the Hudson River, millionaire Cyrus West approaches death.
 His greedy family descends upon him like "cats around a canary", causing him to become insane.
 West orders that his last will and testament remain locked in a safe and go unread until the 20th anniversary of his death.
-As the appointed time arrives, West's lawyer, Roger Crosby (Tully Marshall), discovers that a second will mysteriously appeared in the safe.
+As the appointed time arrives, West's lawyer, Roger Crosby, discovers that a second will mysteriously appeared in the safe.
 The second will may only be opened if the terms of the first will are not fulfilled.
-The caretaker of the West mansion, Mammy Pleasant (Martha Mattox), blames the manifestation of the second will on the ghost of Cyrus West, a notion that the astonished Crosby quickly rejects.
+The caretaker of the West mansion, Mammy Pleasant, blames the manifestation of the second will on the ghost of Cyrus West, a notion that the astonished Crosby quickly rejects.

-As midnight approaches, West's relatives arrive at the mansion: nephews Harry Blythe (Arthur Edmund Carewe), Charles "Charlie" Wilder (Forrest Stanley), Paul Jones (Creighton Hale), his sister Susan Sillsby (Flora Finch) and her nieces Cecily Young (Gertrude Astor), and Annabelle West (Laura La Plante).
+As midnight approaches, West's relatives arrive at the mansion: nephews Harry Blythe, Charles "Charlie" Wilder, Paul Jones, his sister Susan Sillsby and her nieces Cecily Young, and Annabelle West.
 Cyrus West's fortune is bequeathed to the most distant relative bearing the name "West": Annabelle.
-The will, however, stipulates that to inherit the fortune, she must be judged sane by a doctor, Ira Lazar (Lucien Littlefield).
+The will, however, stipulates that to inherit the fortune, she must be judged sane by a doctor, Ira Lazar.
 If she is deemed insane, the fortune is passed to the person named in the second will.
 The fortune includes the West diamonds which her uncle hid years ago.
 Annabelle realizes that she is now like her uncle, "in a cage surrounded by cats."